 Fortunately, Body Ecology grain-like seeds like buckwheat, amaranth, and quinoa fit the bill, providing a complete source of plant protein that is even more nutritious and bioavailable when fermented.
 Fermenting these nourishing seeds also removes harmful anti-nutrients that can bind to essential minerals and strip food of its nutritional value.

-Body Ecology’s new Fermented Protein Shake not only tastes great — it features fermented grain-like seeds (organic amaranth and quinoa), along with pea protein concentrate and medicinal mushrooms, for this very reason.
-Available in Chocolate, the Body Ecology Fermented Protein Shake has been specially designed to keep the taste buds entertained while fueling the body and healing the gut with 100 percent fermented and bioavailable plant-based proteins.
+Body Ecology’s new Immune Power Protein Shake not only tastes great — it features fermented grain-like seeds (organic amaranth and quinoa), along with pea protein concentrate and medicinal mushrooms, for this very reason.
+Available in Chocolate, the Body Ecology Immune Power Protein Shake has been specially designed to keep the taste buds entertained while fueling the body and healing the gut with 100 percent fermented and bioavailable plant-based proteins.